 Forest Bathing (Shinrin-yoku)

 Have you ever tried forest bathing?
 Also known as “Shinrin-yoku”, this Japanese art involves connecting with nature, using your senses to take in everything around you.
-Head out in to your garden and try it for yourself!
+Head out in to your garden or local park and try it for yourself!

 Shinrin-yoku was developed in Japan in 1980’s and was so effective that it is now a national health programme there.
 It has been found to lower blood pressure, reduce stress, improve memory and concentration, and some findings even show it can help us stay healthy!